Mineral wagon: Variants

 The basic wagon had numerous variants.

-On creation of British Railways (BR) in 1948 - which took control of all railway assets, including all private owner wagons - the new organisation inherited 55,000 original MoT wagons, they were all given a "B" prefix in their 5-figure numbering.
+On creation of British Railways (BR) in 1948 – which took control of all railway assets, including all private owner wagons – the new organisation inherited 55,000 original MoT wagons, they were all given a "B" prefix in their 5-figure numbering.
 Both the LNER and London, Midland and Scottish Railway (LMS) had taken an additional 5,000 wagons from the MoT post-WW2, and once these were absorbed by BR were given the prefix "M".

-Due to the decimated state of Europe after World War II, SNCF in France ordered 10,000 MoT specification wagons - except for their continental-style vertically-hinged "cupboard" doors - from various British-based wagon manufacturers in 1945/1946.
+Due to the decimated state of Europe after World War II, SNCF in France ordered 10,000 MoT specification wagons – except for their continental-style vertically hinged "cupboard" doors – from various British-based wagon manufacturers in 1945/1946.
 Proving quickly out-dated due to their small capacity, BR bought the residual 9,000 in 1951.
 Overhauled by their original manufacturers, they were subsequently given numbers in the "B19xxxx"-series.
 All were withdrawn by the end of the 1960s.

-The basic BR-commissioned variant stayed true to the MoT original specification, using either welded (diagram 1/108; 85% were made to this diagram), or riveted body construction (diagram 1/109; only 10% of the total number of wagons).
+The basic BR-commissioned variant copied the MoT original specification, using either welded (diagram 1/108; 85% were made to this diagram), or riveted body construction (diagram 1/109; only 10% of the total number of wagons).
 The main change with the new BR specification was to introduce linked Morton vacuum brakes.
 As these mineral wagons were "fitted" with brakes, unlike their "unfitted" predecessors, they were known as "Minfits".
 The most common variant was an opening flap above both of the side doors.
 Known as a "London Traders" flap, there are conflicting ideas about its function, but it is generally thought to have been provided to make it easier for coal merchants to unload the wagon by hand.

 BR through various large orders eventually brought the total number of wagons to over 300,000.
 This included a late-1950s order towards the end of their construction, when Pressed Steel was commissioned to build 27,500 wagons split across 4 lot numbers.